jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 }
 ```

-These aren’t removed by Babili because it cannot know that `process.env.NODE_ENV` is equal to `production`.
+These aren't removed by Babili because it cannot know that `process.env.NODE_ENV` is equal to `production`.
 To fix this, we can add [another webpack plugin](https://webpack.js.org/plugins/define-plugin/), that defines constants in the code.
 It also enables us to keep parity between the server and the client, by allowing the use of `process.env.NODE_ENV` (and friends), even in client-side code.
 Add the following to both of the `plugins` arrays:

 ```js
 new webpack.DefinePlugin({